 When we think of the reasons as to why people choose a digital nomad lifestyle what immediately jumps to our minds are sandy beaches or waterfalls.
 However, Eastern Europe is attracting more and more travellers who are looking to live cheaply while building a new online business.
-Cities like Budapest, Prague, Zagreb or Belgrade are now a hub for tech companies and coworking spaces.
+Eastern European Capitals like Budapest, Prague, Zagreb or Belgrade are now a hub for tech companies and coworking spaces.
 By offering affordable cost of living, great social and cultural activities and modern entrepreneurial drive, they create a perfect combination for young digital nomads trying to find a place to settle for a month or more.

 Cities such as Budapest or Prague are appearing on leading positions in popularity for Digital Nomads.
 According to Nomad List, which is based on reviews and created by nomads themselves, Budapest and Prague appear on first and third place, respectively, beating hundreds of other cities around the world.
 As a bonus, both cities have great flight connections.

 In case you want to live in a place that will keep you entertained, Budapest has an endless array of wonders to visit: The Buda Castle, the Parlament, Fisherman’s Bastion and so much more.
 Obviously, this creates huge affluence of tourists and prices are also affected.
 However, in comparison to other touristy European cities, Budapest is still frequently described as a “budget city for digital nomads”.
 And besides being a vibrant city, with lots of things to do, Budapest also offers a great variety of places to work.
 There you can find top coworking spaces such as Kubik or Impact Hub Budapest for an average price of €100 per month for a semi-permanent spot and there’s also a myriad of nice cafes with good WiFi connection.
 All things considered, Budapest is a very appropriate city for working as a digital nomad.

 Prague – Photo by Dmitry Goykolov